 - 1. Inspected written procedures for Supplier and Bank record changes and determined that the procedures were documented. - 2.
-Inspected a list of Oracle users with role access to update, modify, or delete Supplier and Bank records, inquired of management, and determined users had the appropriate privileges. - 3.
-Inspected a list of Oracle users with role access to process vendor payments and determined that no users with access to process vendor payments had access to update, modify, or delete Supplier and Bank records.
+Inspected a list of Oracle users with role access to update, modify, or delete Supplier and Bank records and their corresponding job titles, and determined users had the appropriate privileges as they were commensurate with their roles and responsibilities. - 3.
+Inspected a list of Oracle users with role access to process vendor payments and determined that no users have access to both process vendor payments and update, modify, or delete Supplier and Bank records.